AnyLogic

 Total time between occurrences

-[Visible if the Defined by parameter is set to Triggers]
+[Visible if Defined by: Triggers]

 Local variable: T unit — the resource unit

-...countdown starts when
+... countdown starts when

-[Visible if the Defined by parameter is set to Triggers]
+[Visible if Defined by: Triggers]

 Working time between occurrences

-[Visible if the Defined by parameter is set to Triggers]
+[Visible if Defined by: Triggers]

 Local variable: T unit — the resource unit